intermine/im-docs/docs/get-started/tutorial/index.rst

 1. Checks that a source with name `uniprot-malaria` exists in `project.xml`
 2. Reads the UniProt XML files at the location specified by `src.data.dir`
-3. Calls the parser included in the `uniprot` source with the list of files, this reads the original XML and creates `Items` which are metadata representations of the objects that will be loaded into the malariamine database.
+3. Calls the parser included in the `uniprot` source with the list of files, this reads the original XML and creates `Items` which are metadata representations of the objects that will be loaded into the biotestmine database.
 These items are stored in an intermediate `items` database (more about `Items` later).
-4. Reads from the `items` database, converts items to objects and loads them into the malariamine database.
+4. Reads from the `items` database, converts items to objects and loads them into the biotestmine database.

 This should complete after a couple of minutes, if you see an error message then see :doc:`/support/troubleshooting-tips`.